works as expected ('a' to 'e').toArray // Array[Char] = Array(a, b, c, d, e) # surprise: Array.range always returns Array[Int] val a = Array.range('a', 'e') // Array[Int] = Array(97, 98, 99, 100)

 diff method to find the differences between two strings:

-Scala FAQ: What are the Scala data types?
+Scala FAQ: What are the Scala numeric data types?
 How many bits do they use to store their data, and what is the range of those data types?

 Courtesy of the excellent book, Programming in Scala, here is a list and description of the Scala data types, including bit sizes and data ranges: